-To understand how to build a casual relationship that fits your wants and needs, you first need to understand what a casual relationship is; the word casual can mean different things to different people.
+To understand how to create a casual relationship that fits your wants and needs, you first need to understand what a casual relationship is; the phrase casual dating and casual relationship are interchangeable and can mean different things to different people.

 Table of Contents